rafaelxky/RPlace/README.md

 # file include
 - //- include file_path:
 - this will get the definitions from this other file
-- ~ in the path is a shortcut for the default ~/.rplace folder
 - works with .
 - supports http includes, the url must provide raw text only